ThaparPiyush/wheelchair/README.md

  wheelchair_navigation
 --------------------------------------------------------------------------

-I. To perform navigation in any of the world launched and mapped earlier use
+I. To perform navigation in any of the world launched and mapped earlier use:

 	$ roslaunch wheelchair_navigation hw_robot_navigation.launch

+II.
+To perform navigation using natural language processing use:

+	$ rosrun wheelchair_navigation Voice_NLP

+	$ rosrun wheelchair_naviagtion talker

 -------------------------------------------------------------------------